-You need to add more items if you go skiing, fishing, camping, on a business trip (e.g. suit) or if travelling with children.
-You can use this list as basic.
+Of course you need to add more items if you go skiing, fishing, camping, on a business trip (e.g. suit) or if travelling with children.

 Important documents and necessities

-- Passport, Personal ID, (visa), student ID card and driver’s license if you have one
+- Passport, Personal ID, (visa), and international driver’s license if you have one

-- Transportation tickets (if not on an app)
+- Transportation ticket (if not on an app)

 - international vaccination card (e.g. yellow fever)

 - Money pouch instead of a wallet

-- Toothbrush, self-made toothpaste (Do it yourself (DIY), dental floss, tongue cleaner
+- Toothbrush, self-made toothpaste, dental floss, tongue cleaner, lip balm

-- Organic coconut oil: Body and face cream, waterproof eye and makeup remover, lip balm and against split ends
+- Organic coconut oil: Body and face cream, waterproof eye make-up remover, and against split ends

-- self-made deodorant (Do it yourself (DIY) or a crystal rock deodorant (natural mineral salts; lasts up to a year)
+- self-made deodorant or a crystal rock deodorant (natural mineral salts; lasts up to a year)

-- organic soap (e.g. flaxseed, curd soap, olive oil: Aleppo or Native American soap) for hair, body, face and shaving.
+- Organic soap (e.g. flaxseed oil, coconut oil, shea butter) for hair, body, face, and shaving.
 Try which one works best for you.
 Wet your hair.
 Stroke the soap over your hair.
 Rub the soap, rinse, finito!
 Bush your hair before washing it, not after.

-- Safety razor (wet shave): This razor you can keep forever.
+- Safety razor (wet shave): This razor you can probably leave your grandchildren.
 You only need to buy razor blades (cheap).
 E.g. Mühle R89 Double Edge.
-Check amazon.